streetturtle/streetturtle.github.io/_posts/2015-02-19-enable-read-event-for-rm-audit.markdown

 ##Behaviour

 In alfresco actions are audited by behaviour.
-To a have a closer look on it you can clone Records Managment project from RM [git repository](https://github.com/Alfresco/records-management.git) and then have a look on some default events.
+To a have a closer look on it you can clone Records Management project from RM [git repository](https://github.com/Alfresco/records-management.git) and then have a look on some default events.
 They are located in `org.alfresco.module.org_alfresco_module_rm.audit.event` package.
-[Here](http://ecmarchitect.com/alfresco-developer-series-tutorials/behaviors/tutorial/tutorial.html) you can find very good tutorial about Alfresco becaviour from Jeff Potts.
+[Here](http://ecmarchitect.com/alfresco-developer-series-tutorials/behaviors/tutorial/tutorial.html) you can find very good tutorial about Alfresco behaviour from Jeff Potts.

 In few words behaviour should implement some policy which is in our case would be `ContentServicePolicies.OnContentReadPolicy` and also extend `Audit event`.
 The behaviour itself would register read event of noderef and pass it to RM audit service.
 Here is the implementation of this behaviour: